spyros1973/Simone/README.md

 - A simple script in a game object is set up to receive and react to input
 - Accelerometer input is turned off (for better battery life)

-The game is a pattern memorization game, inspired by "Simon says", hence the name Simone.